 - Interpersonal relationship skills

-Hopewell Residents work together to help themselves and each other.
+Hopewell Residents work together to help themselves and each other as part of our residential therapeutic program.

 Our clinical team is active in resident and family counseling, case coordination, psychiatric and medication management and discharge transitions.
 We have a consulting psychiatrist who oversees medication management for residents.